 As you come into the camp, turn left and go between the large building with the wrap around porch and the caretaker’s camper.
 Head southeast down the trail.
 You’ll quickly come to a gate (one of about four along the trail).
 This part of the trail runs along the tall grasses in a large wash.

 Keep walking for about a mile until you reach Waypoint 006.
 The trail crosses a dirt road, keep going straight.
 After another quarter mile, you’ll come to a hill.
 You'll find yourself walking along some of the drainage channels as you make your way to Waypoint 007, take a right on the dirt road.
 This is my least favorite part of the trail.
 The road is rocky, not difficult, but annoying.
 Don’t fret, it only lasts for about a mile.
 At Waypoint 008, you turn left on nice smooth trail again.

 But wait!
 While you’re at Waypoint 008, look at a faint trail to your right.
 This leads to another interesting portion of the drainage/piping system from supplying Kentucky Camp.
 It’s only a hundred feet or so, go take a look.
 Another cool thing to see is the remnants of a rock/wood bridge that held a drainage pipe at Waypoint 009.

 During the rainy season, this area is beautiful with water running through the wash.
-If you like, you can ride up the road for a long way (the 4.9 mile loop up Gardner Canyon, the connector trail to Cave Creek and back to Waypoint 013 shown in blue on the map), but this is where I usually turn around and retrace the track back to Kentucky Camp.
-If you’re into beautiful scenery, a terrific ride and rich Arizona history, Kentucky Camp is a great place to go for a day.
+If you like, you can walk up the road for a long way (the 4.9 mile loop up Gardner Canyon, the connector trail to Cave Creek and back to Waypoint 013 shown in blue on the map), but this is where I usually turn around and retrace the track back to Kentucky Camp.
+If you’re into beautiful scenery, a terrific hike and rich Arizona history, Kentucky Camp is a great place to go for a day.

 Have fun and be safe!